-The seventh-generation Chevy Corvette is here, as its rather over-the-top Z06 version
+The seventh-generation Chevy Corvette is here, as its rather

 , and, making its racing debut today at the Rolex 24 in Daytona, the C7.R race car

 Captured at the International Horseshoe corner during the first three laps of the race, these photos show the Gavin/Milner/Liddell Corvette Racing C7.R no. 4’s near-miss with the no. 54 Oreca FLM09 Prototype Challenge car of Bennett/Gue/Braun/Wilkins among other action.